michaeltouati/ESVM/paper.md

 # Summary

 ESVM (ElectroStatic Vlasov-Maxwell) is a 1D-1V Vlasov-Maxwell Fortran code parallelized using OpenMP only and developed for an educational purpose as well as for testing different numerical advection schemes.
-Python scripts are provided to automatically extract the simulation results and plot them.
-Compilation rules can be easily modified depending on the user compiler and preferences using the provided makefile.
+Python scripts are provided to automatically extract the simulation results, to plot them and save them.
+Compilation rules can be easily modified depending on the user compiler preferences using the provided makefile.

 # Statement of need